Flowered Up

-Flowered Up were an English indie pop-alternative dance band, formed in Camden Town, London, in 1989, active during the Baggy movement.
+Flowered Up were an English indie pop-alternative dance band, formed in Camden Town, London, in 1989, active during the baggy movement.
 Their 13-minute single "Weekender" reached the UK top 20.
 The band split up in 1994 amid drug problems.
-Following a failed reformation attempt in 2007 and a solo record deal that fell through, frontman Liam Maher died from a heroin overdose in 2009, followed by his brother Joe also of a heroin overdose in 2012.
+Following a failed reformation attempt in 2007 and a solo record deal that fell through, frontman Liam Maher died from a heroin overdose in 2009, followed by his brother Joe from complications of long-term ill-health, in 2012.

 Career

 The band was formed in mid-1989 by singer Liam Maher along with lifelong friend, Darren 'Des' Penney.
 Des would co-write lyrics and manage the band.
 The original line up included the late John O'brien on drums, Joe Maher, Liam's younger brother, on guitar and bass player Andrew Jackson.
 Simon Gannon would guest on keyboard and this line up would play the first two gigs.
 After a few changes in personnel, the settled line-up included keyboardist Tim Dorney and drummer John Tuvey, with dancer Barry Mooncult adding to their live shows.
-After releasing two singles ("It's On" and "Phobia") on Heavenly Records, both of which were minor hits, Flowered Up signed to London Records and recorded their only album, A Life With Brian, in 1991.
+After releasing two singles ("It's On" and "Phobia") on Heavenly Records, both of which were minor hits, Flowered Up signed to London Records and recorded their only album, A Life with Brian, in 1991.
 "Take It" had lyrics from Joe Strummer.
 The group appeared on the covers of both Melody Maker and NME before releasing the album.